 The TV is loaded with modern features like HDMI 2.1 bandwidth on two ports, 4k @ 144Hz, and support for all VRR technologies.
 The TV uses Panasonic's HCX Pro AI Processor MK II that can analyze the content you're watching to automatically adjust colors, clarity, contrast, and sound.
 It runs the Fire TV OS and has support for Alexa and Apple AirPlay, with hands-free voice control thanks to the built-in mic.
 It features a unique 5.1 speaker system and soundbar built-in to the TV, tuned by Panasonic's own Technics speaker division.
 It's only available in a 65-inch size.

-Perfect blacks with no blooming around bright highlights in dark scenes.
+Near-infinite contrast ratio for perfect blacks with no blooming around bright highlights.

 Incredibly wide viewing angle for a consistent image from the sides.

-Impressive SDR brightness and exceptional reflection handling makes it suitable for a bright room.
+Decent SDR brightness and excellent reflection handling makes it suitable for a bright room.

 Incredibly wide viewing angle for a consistent image from the sides.